 My philosophy on building furniture has always been to use the modern equipment to speed up the process of building furniture.
 This allows me to keep the price as reasonable as possible without sacrificing the “handmade” look of the piece.
 What this means to me is, even if I put something through a modern piece of equipment, then I further refine it at the bench with hand tools.
 Therefore, every piece of furniture I build in the shop is being worked by hand in some way.
 Some use the term “Bench built” which I feel defines the style of work that I do.

-Electric Tools vs Hand Tools
+Electric Tools vs Hand Tools in furniture making

 When I am at a craft or market fair selling my work I dress in period clothing and demonstrate some aspect of 18th century woodworking.
 The question I am asked, Is this how everything is made?
 So to clarify, no, not exactly, but I spend a lot of time in my shop without hearing the hum of the modern equipment!